EpicEricEE/typst-plugins/droplet/src/droplet.typ

 // Shows the first letter of the given content in a larger font.
 //
-// The first letter is extracted from the content, and the content is split, so
+// If the first letter is not given as a positional argument, it is extracted
-// that the content is wrapped around the first letter.
+// from the content.
+The rest of the content is split into two pieces, where
+// one is positioned next to the dropped capital, and the other below it.
 //
 // Parameters:
 // - height: The height of the first letter.
 Can be given as the number of